vivait/handbook/vocabulary.md

 **Planning Poker:** While typically done in the fashion described [here](https://www.mountaingoatsoftware.com/agile/planning-poker) - ours is slightly different.
 We don't stick to set story points, because we use hours to estimate tasks.
 Therefore we each estimate how long a task will take, and keep our estimate secret until revealing it once everyone has one.
 Through this, we will then either discuss the times (if there's a wide variance in high & low time estimates) or generally pick the higher estimate if the estimates are all fairly similar.
 For example, if 2 people say 4 hours and one person says 5, we might discuss it and either could be valid.
 But if 2 people say 5 hours and one person says 4, we'll likely pick 5 hours.

+## Task Types

+**Deliverable:** A deliverable is a unit of development that groups up individual tasks into an overall deliverable, for example, "Automatic Credit Searching" may be a deliverable which will encompass multiple tasks to achieve this deliverable.
+Generally speaking a deliverable can be user-acceptance-tested, however the individual tasks are more likely to be tested individually.

+**Task:** A task can be seen as a unit of development that can be operated on independently.
+It might be possible that two or more developers can pick up tasks within the same deliverable and be able to work collaboratively without 'stepping on toes'.
+Once a task has been developed, it can be user-acceptance-tested by the client.
+An example Task might be 'Migration of Database from Schema A to Schema B' to support the deliverable.

+**Subtask:** A task that is further broken down into a unit of development that does not need user-acceptance-tested, and could serve as a 'todo' list for a larger Task.
+It would still have to be tested, but the client typically does not need to know about subtasks and they may contain development heavy terminology.

+It is not necessary to have all task types, for efficiency and brevity only split up deliverables and tasks if there is a practical need.